cop3363fall2024/cop3363fall2024.github.io/index.md

 No class, enjoy the break.

+{: .fs-5}
+<span style="color:blue">9-4-2024</span>
+{: .fs-5}

+No recitation sessions on 9/4, recitation and review sessions will start from next Wed 9/11.

 <!-- Welcomme to COP3363: Introduction to Programming in *C++* for Majors!

 <span style="color:red">**WE *DO* ENFORCE THE FIRST-DAY-ATTENDANCE POLICY!** If you cannot attend the first lecture without notifying the instructor, you will be dropped from this course!</span>